 The crypt floor is now permanently under water and yet it is still possible to catch glimpse of the mosaic fragments that used to decorate the floor of the original church.

-Daily: 8.30am - 12pm / 3.30pm - 7pm.
-During the summer, it is highly recommended to visit the church either early in the morning or at sunset.
-Visits are suspended during holy masses (holiday hours: 10am, 11.15am and 6pm, this last is celebrated on Saturdays too).
+During summer, it is highly recommended to visit the church either early in the morning or at sunset.
+Visits are suspended during holy masses

 The Basilica is accessible to disabled people both from the main and from the side entrance.
 No access to the Crypt.